erlang-nix/hex2nix/README.md

 give it an `output-path` and point that to the erlang-modules directory of your nixpkgs repo.
 That is usually `pkgs/development/erlang-modules`.
-By default it pulls from the current canonical Hex.pm registry, howeever you can give it a different url if you so desire.
+By default it pulls from the current canonical Hex.pm registry, however you can give it a different url if you so desire.
 Finally, you can tell it to cache the intermediate results.
 This is mostly useful during development of `hex2nix` so it doesn't have to redownload the entire package